candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

 * Partial ordering : select the meaning that best fits the context

 I guess you cannot (and you should not) make the compiler smart like a human.
 It will all fall apart when you realize that compilation must be produce always the same results.
-Whereas it is socially acceptable to have misunderstandings during a conversation.
+It is socially acceptable to have misunderstandings during a conversation.
 You are not expected to master grammar perfectly in order to communicate.
 You just need a feeling for the rules.
 You can ask your interlocutor to rephrase, the compiler expects an exact formulation.

 Maybe only master programmers truly have the same intuition about words and code.